dgraph-io/dgraph-docs/content/howto/lambda-webhooks-example.md

 +++
 date = "2017-09-10T22:25:17+11:00"
-title = "Update creation date for newly created data using Lambda Webhooks" weight = 12
+title = "Lambda Webhooks Example" weight = 12
 [menu.main]
     parent = "howto"
 +++

 It is a common need to populate a "Created At" date whenever a new data is created.
-Using [Lambda Webhooks]({{< relref "graphql/lambda/webhook.md#schema" >}}), the population of this field can be offloaded from the clients to a Dgraph Lambda.
+Using Lambda [Webhooks]({{< relref "graphql/lambda/webhook.md#schema" >}}), the population of this field can be offloaded from the clients to a Dgraph Lambda.
 Lambda Webhooks are special kind of lambdas that are automatically invoked whenever a GraphQL type is added, modified, or deleted.

 Steps to run this example are as follows.